mehfoozdev/mehfoozdev/README.md

 <h1 align="center">Hi 👋, I'm Mehfooz Ali</h1>
 <h3 align="center">A passionate Software Engineer (Python/Django) </h3>

-<p align="center">Currently, I am focused on honing my skills in Software Engineering, with a particular interest in delving deeper into the realms of Artificial Intelligence, Machine Learning and GenerativeAI.
-I believe that by combining my backend expertise with frontend proficiency, along with AI/ML specialization, I can contribute meaningfully to the advancement of technology and society.</p>
+<p align="center">Currently, I am focused on honing my skills in Software Engineering, with a particular interest in delving deeper into the realms of AI / ML and GenerativeAI.
+I believe that by combining my backend expertise with AI/ML specialization, I can contribute meaningfully to the advancement of technology and society.</p>

 <p align="center">Outside of coding, I enjoy staying active, exploring the outdoors, and immersing myself in books that expand my perspective.
 I thrive on challenges and am always eager to collaborate with like-minded individuals on exciting projects that push the boundaries of innovation.</p>
 <hr>